 “You’re developing your practice by building your orchestra around the needs of your musicians, rather than having to adapt to instruments and repertoire as traditional orchestras do.

 The pieces we provide are broken down into musical building blocks that can be reimagined into whatever your students want it to be.
 No two orchestras are the same, playing music that is consistently striking in its originality”

 For many young disabled people, Open Orchestras will be their first opportunity to play an instrument.
 To start with, they’ll get to explore which instruments might work best for them!

 Then through weekly music sessions, you’ll support them to play music together, independently, expressively and in real-time.
 Of course, not all your students will access music in the same way.
 Some young people might follow a simple coloured score, some will improvise.
 Some will play and learn their parts from memory, while others will participate in a more random fashion.

-That’s why Open Orchestras repertoire is shared through a combination of Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores to help your students to explore and re-imagine the music, whatever their needs and access requirements.
+That’s why Open Orchestras repertoire comes with Clarion patterns, musical arrangement ideas, coloured notation guides and conventional musical scores.
+Your students can explore and re-imagine the music, whatever their needs and access requirements.

-Open Orchestras includes a growing library of accessible musical repertoire, with music adapted from Florence Price, Beethoven, Pachelbel and Monteverdi, but also thematic resources.
-‘The River’ and ‘Sea Sketches’ can be used as a starting point for field trips, encouraging young people to connect with the music through their personal experiences and interpretations.
+Our growing library of accessible music includes pieces adapted from Florence Price, Beethoven, Pachelbel and Monteverdi, but also thematic resources.
+‘The River’ and ‘Sea Sketches’ can be used as a starting point for field trips, encouraging your orchestra members to connect with the music through their personal experiences and interpretations.